bwcompton/EcoAssess/inst/aboutMassachusetts.md

 - click Upload to upload a shapefile (or a zipped shapefile) of your project area, or
 - click Select parcels to select one or more parcels representing your project area (click once to select, and again to deselect), and then
 - click Get report.
 You'll have an opportunity to provide a project name and description, and then download a PDF report.
 All drawn, uploaded, or selected polygons are merged and assessed as a single project.
-- click Restart to clear drawn polygons or uploaded shapefiles and start over
+- click Restart to clear drawn polygons or uploaded shapefiles and start over.
+Restart if you're moving on to a new project area.
 - click <u>switch</u> to switch to the regional version

 **Your data**.
 We use secure https, so data are encrypted between your computer and our servers.
 No data are retained on our servers.
 When you close your browser, all user data, including drawn polygons, uploaded shapefiles, and reports are immediately deleted from our servers.
 Reports you request may be saved on your computer, depending on your browser settings.